robertojguerra/orangepi-zero-full-setup/README2.md

 * You should see a graphical logic screen

 * The lxde desktop will be "overscanned" beyond the edges of the TV.
 You will have to live with this until someone comes up with a solution.

+<h1>9.
+Activate 3D graphics acceleration and test</h1>

+* Run "sudo modprobe lima" and check that this kernel module, driver for the Mali 400 GPU, is loaded in Linux.

+* Run "lsmod" and check that the resulting lines have "lima" and "gpu_sched".
+This means that the 3D driver is loaded.

+* Log out of the lxde session, and log back in.

 * Test the 3d graphics by opening a terminal: "glxinfo" to confirm that the "lima" 3D driver is in use.